-Employees who do not have their own workspace, should meet outside, in the staff room or in the conference room if no more than two people.
+Employees who do not have their own workspace, should meet outside, in the lunchroom, or in the conference room if no more than two people.
 The library, if not in use, may be used as a meeting room for employees only.

-Employees should eat in their own work spaces/classrooms or at outside tables maintaining social distancing from others as much as possible.
+Currently, the lunchroom can only accommodate a maximum of 8 employees when maintaining social distancing.
+Employees may also eat in their own workspaces/classrooms or at outside tables maintaining social distancing from others as much as possible.
 Lunch breaks for classified employees will be scheduled with a goal of limiting the number of employees who need to use the eating area at the same time.

-Employees should bring their own plates and utensils which should be stored in each employee's work space.
+Employees must bring their own plates and utensils which should be stored in each employee's workspace.
 Community plates and utensils will not be available for use.